FDio/csit/docs/report/honeycomb_functional_tests/overview.rst

 Functional Tests Coverage
 -------------------------

-The following Honeycomb functional test areas are included in the CSIT |release|
+The following Honeycomb functional test areas are included in the CSIT-|release|
 with results listed in this report:

 - **Basic interface management** - CRUD for interface state,